"Protect your investment with style and the strength of industry-leading technology."

 Garage Doors: Metal roll-up doors may be added to the front and back of your carport.

-Scott Says: "Remember, the side leg height must be taller than the height of your door, and Vertical Roofs will require the side leg height to be 2 feet taller than the door height."
+Scott says: "Remember: the side leg height must be taller than the height of your door.
+All metal garages will require the side leg height to be at least 1 feet taller than the door height."

 Walk-in Doors: Two sizes of walk-in doors are available for installation on any wall.